DefNotEv/custom-keyboard/JOURNAL.md

 ![pcb](images/pcb2.png)

 ## 10:05 PM
-nvm i messed up the wiring i gotta redo it give me another hour. on a side note, can we please get wakatime on kicad because i could use this for the summer program thing 🤧
+nvm i messed up the wiring i gotta redo it give me another hour. on a side note, can we please get wakatime on kicad because i could use this for the summer program thing

+## 10:44 PM

+OK CHAT WE OFFICIALLY GOOD TIME TO LOCK IN FOR CAD